jwsummers/SOC-Analyst-Enviornment/README.md

 ### Key Takeaways

-Our experiences in this project have not only expanded our technical proficiency but also showcased a proactive and innovative approach to cybersecurity analysis.
-We are proud to share our journey, and we believe that these accomplishments reflect our commitment to continuous learning and the pursuit of excellence in the field of cybersecurity.
+My experiences in this project have not only expanded my technical proficiency but also showcased a proactive and innovative approach to cybersecurity analysis.
+I am proud to share my journey, and believe that these accomplishments reflect my commitment to continuous learning and the pursuit of excellence in the field of cybersecurity.